Victor Amadeus III: Early life and personality

 As a young prince, he surrounded himself with intellectuals and ministers, many of whom would come to prominence in his reign.
 He was privately conservative and a very religious person, and, as a young boy, stayed far from public life.
 His father felt him to be unsuitable to hold power.

-Good-natured but naive, Savoy would be loved by his subjects for his generosity.
+Good-natured but naive, Savoy was loved by his subjects for his generosity.

 Marriage

 He married Infanta Maria Antonia of Spain (1729–1785), youngest daughter of Philip V of Spain and Elisabeth Farnese.
 They were married on 31 May 1750 at Oulx and later had twelve children.
-He had a loving relationship with his wife who exerted little influence over her husband.
-The marriage had been arranged by Maria Antonietta's half brother, the ruling Ferdinand VI of Spain.
+He had a loving relationship with his wife, who exerted little influence over her husband.
+The marriage had been arranged by Maria Antonietta's half-brother, the ruling Ferdinand VI.
 The Spanish Infanta had been previously rejected by Louis, Dauphin of France.
 The union was used to strengthen relations between Madrid and Turin having fought on opposing sides in the War of the Austrian Succession.
 The Treaty of Aix-la-Chapelle ended the war.

 King of Sardinia

 When Victor Amadeus came to the throne in 1773 he started working on bureaucratic and military aspects of the reign.
 He was suspicious of anything innovative.
 However, he did implement several public works as well as paying a great deal of attention to his administration and armed forces.
 He approved and set up two new important cultural state institutions on the advice of the bourgeoisie and aristocracy alike.
-He started works of improvements in the port of Nice, and had dams in the Arce and the road of the Côte built.

-At the outbreak of the French Revolution, Victor Amadeus III allowed his two sons-in-law, the Counts of Artois, Provence and the Princesses Marie Adélaïde and Victoire to stay in his kingdom under his protection.
+He started works of improvements in the port of Nice, and had dams in the Arce and the road of the Côte built.At the outbreak of the French Revolution, Victor Amadeus III allowed his two sons-in-law, the Counts of Artois and Provence and the Princesses Marie Adélaïde and Victoire to stay in his kingdom under his protection.
 After four years of fighting, the French under Bonaparte had finally beaten the Piedmontese army in the Battle of Montenotte (12 April 1796), the Battle of Millesimo (13–14 April 1796) and the Battle of Mondovi (21 April 1796).
-On April 26 the French proclaimed the Republic of Alba on the occupied territories.
-Two days later, with the Armistice of Cherasco, the Republic was ceded back to Victor Amadeus.
-He was forced to sign the Treaty of Paris on May 15 abandoning the First Coalition against the French Republic.
+On 26 April the French proclaimed the Republic of Alba in the occupied territories.
+Two days later, with the Armistice of Cherasco, the republic was ceded back to Victor Amadeus.

+He was forced to sign the Treaty of Paris on 15 May, abandoning the First Coalition against the French Republic.
 The terms of the treaty required him to cede the fortresses of Cuneo, Ceva, Alessandria and Tortona to France, and allow free passage of the latter's armies towards Italy.
 He was also compelled to cede Nice and Savoy.

-He died on 16 October, 1796 at the Castle of Moncalieri having suffered an attack of apoplexy.
+He died on 16 October 1796 at the Castle of Moncalieri having suffered an attack of apoplexy.
 Victor Amadeus died leaving an economically damaged kingdom and two key provinces – Savoy and Nice – devastated, having suffered at the hands of French revolutionary forces.
 He was buried at the Basilica of Superga in Turin.